kitze/Benji-docs/FEATURE_DOC_SPEC.md

    - Document exactly how to add or remove each widget (settings path, toggle label, permissions).

 6. **Alfred & Quick Actions**
    - Document Alfred commands: how to launch them, what they prefill, and which templates appear.
+Mention when keyboard shortcuts are optional alternatives rather than requirements.
    - Mention other quick launchers (menu bar, Raycast, mobile widgets) if supported.

 7. **Automation & AI** (include when relevant)